 Rent rolls for existing tenants (Rental Acquisition/Rehab only).

-9. Additional Development Information: Additional information is required for the specific activities.
-Please only address the items that apply to the Development proposed within your application.
+9. Description:

+Describe the location of the Development (e.g. county, city or town, street address if known, general location, or service area).

+Define the number and type of units.
+This should include bedroom mix.

+For Rental Activities only:

+Specify if the units are fixed or floating units.

+If the proposed development is less than 100% HOME assisted units, then the Applicant must show the calculation of the number of HOME-assisted units at Low HOME and High HOME Rents.
+Applicants are referred to CPD Notice 16-15.
+The Applicant must demonstrate that the proposed Project has at least the minimum required number of total HOME units, and that the proposed Project has at least the minimum required number of Low HOME units.

+Address the relocation of tenants or residents if applicable.

 For Rental New Construction only:

 Provide a report generated by HUDs ‘Minority Concentration Analysis for Section 811 Applications’ tool.
 This tool has been linked to OHFA’s website.
 A report must be generated, a screen shot will not be accepted.
 If the documentation does not support the conclusion that a site meets the requirements, additional documentation will be requested.
 Applicants are responsible for making the determination that proposed sites for new construction meet the requirements in 24 CFR Part 983.57(e)(2) and (3) (Site and Neighborhood Standards).
-Applicants for Rental New Construction activities should carefully review the Site and Neighborhood Standards section of the 2025 HOME Program Processes, Procedures and Topical Guidance.
+Applicants for Rental New Construction activities should carefully review the Site and Neighborhood Standards section of the 2026 HOME Program Processes, Procedures and Topical Guidance.